kcheung3102/rock-paper-scissors/README.md

-A rock paper scissors app made from HTML, CCS and  Vanllia Javascript
+A rock paper scissors app made from HTML, CCS and  Vanilla Javascript